-It’s up to you how many times a week you practice, but it goes without saying that if you practice on a regular basis, you will improve faster.
+Even if your violin tutor recommends practising every day, it really comes down to you: how much and how long you practise between lessons, but it goes without saying that if you practice on a regular basis, you will improve faster.

 Keeping all of these essentials in one place can make practicing so much easier and more efficient.

-Most schools in the UK offer facilities for pupils to learn a range of instruments during their Music classes, with string instruments including violin, viola, cello and double bass.
+Calling all parents and students: most schools in the UK offer facilities for pupils to learn a range of instruments during their music classes, with string instruments including violin, viola, cello and double bass.
 Some schools may even be able to offer lessons on the harp.

 Some children get the opportunity to play string instruments like violins at a young age at school.
 Photo credit: juhansonin on VisualHunt.com

-Learning stringed instruments isn’t an opportunity that all youngsters get, unfortunately.
-But the good news is that many aspiring musicians can learn the essential elements of playing a string instrument and more by signing up for lessons and workshops in their area.
-Whether it’s beginner violin lessons you’re after or something more advanced, you will find violin lessons or violin teachers tailored to you.
+Whoever one’s violin heroes may be – classical, jazz or rock violin, aspiring musicians can learn at least the essential elements of playing the instrument by signing up for lessons and workshops.
+Whether it’s beginner violin lessons you’re after or something more advanced, you can find violin lessons or violin teachers tailored to you.

 As you learn melody after melody, a good teacher will gradually introduce new techniques to help you make more beautiful music and make the experience more enjoyable.